adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 With this, the migration from an existing Analytics implementation to sending data via Edge Network to Analytics, powered by Edge Bridge, is complete!

-## Optional - Data Prep for Data Collection mapping
+## Optional - Map track event data with Data Prep for Data Collection
 Edge Bridge transforms track events into an Edge Network event format suitable for Adobe Analytics, so that mapping data to [Experience Data Model (XDM)](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html) is not required for Analytics.
 However, to use this same event data in other Experience Platform applications, it must first be mapped to the XDM specification using [Data Prep for Data Collection](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/data-prep).

-The tutorial [Data Prep for Data Collection](data-prep-tutorial.md) covers how to create these mappings.
+The tutorial [Map track event data with Data Prep for Data Collection](data-prep-tutorial.md) covers how to create these mappings.